ericanastas/sequence-timeline/README.md

     - May be set to the same as the source for events that are not between lines
 - String `Class`: The CSS class to apply to the event elements

-### Created/Destroyed ###

-- Bool `TargetCreated`: Identifies if the target was created by this event

-    - Any line which does not have a corresponding created event is assumed to have been created before the start of the diagram

-#### Position ###
+#### Duration ###

+Events can have a duration which cause the event to show up as a duration bar.

 - Number `Duration`: The duration of the event
-    - May be zero if event occurs at a specific point in time
+    - May be null or zero if event occurs at a specific point in time
+     - Events with a null or zero duration will show up as a circle.
+     - This could still use the options below to determine if the circle is drawn on the source or target line.
 - String `Position`: The location of the duration bar for the event
     - `StartSource`: Starts on the source line at TimeStamp
     - `EndSource`: Ends on the source line at TimeStamp
     - `StartTarget`: Starts on the target line at TimeStamp
     - `EndTarget`: Ends on the target line at TimeStamp

+### Created/Destroyed ###

+- Lines can be created and destroyed over the timeline.
+- Any line which does not have a corresponding created event is assumed to have been created before the start of the diagram.

+- Line could create itself with an event where `Source` = `Target`

+- Bool `TargetCreated`: Identifies if the target was created by this event

+- Should it be possible to

 #### Activation ###